Asymptotic Bounds and Online Algorithms for Average-Case Matrix Discrepancy: Discrepancy of GOE matrices

-is asymptotically less than one, provided that $m^2 = o(n)$.
-Following the approach of Turner, Meka and Rigollet \cite{Turner20}, we approximate the above sum by a certain integral and then use Laplace's method from asymptotic analysis to obtain a sharp bound.
-We begin with a brief description of Laplace's method.
+is asymptotically $1 + o(1)$, provided that $m^2 \ll n/\log{n}$.
+Following the approach of Turner, Meka and Rigollet \cite{Turner20}, we approximate the above sum by an integral of the form $\int_a^b \exp{n\varphi(x)} dx$ and then use the Laplace method to obtain a sharp bound.
+We begin with a brief description of this asymptotic method.

 \textbf{Laplace method.} Let $\varphi : [a,b] \to \R$ be a twice continuously differentiable function with a unique maximum at $y \in (a,b)$.
 Furthermore, assume that the second derivative of $\varphi$ is negative at $y$.
 Consider the integral